dimaslanjaka/source-posts/2024/02/flowbite-react-dynamic-toast.md

 ## Insert `<FlowbiteToast/>` in parent react element

-for example we create `Login.tsx` and showing toast after executing `fetch` ajax.
+for example we create `Login.tsx` and showing flowbite toast after executing `fetch` ajax.

 ```tsx
 import React from 'react';